 Coffee Brewing Methods Compared: V60, Chemex, Aeropress, and Espresso

-The Chemex, with thicker walls and a three‑layer paper filter, requires a slightly coarser grind (~800 μm) and a brew time of 4 minutes; this produces a lighter body and delicate notes due to the slower filtration.
-Start with 30 g of coffee per 500 g of water at 92 °C and pulse pours.
+The Chemex, with thicker walls and a three-layer paper filter, requires a slightly coarser grind (~800 μm) and a brew time of 4 minutes.
+This produces a lighter body and delicate notes due to the slower filtration.
+Start with 30 g of coffee per 500 g of water at 92 °C and use pulse pours.

-The Aeropress combines immersion and pressure; it produces a concentrated beverage with medium body.
-For an inverted Aeropress use 17 g of coffee and 250 g of water at 85 °C, a fine grind (500 μm) and a total time of 1:30 minutes, including 45 seconds of immersion before pressing.
-By varying the pressure and agitation you can control extraction; mass transfer studies indicate that applying a constant pressure of about 0.7 bar increases extraction yield by up to 20 %.
+The Aeropress combines immersion and pressure, producing a concentrated beverage with medium body.
+For an inverted Aeropress, use 17 g of coffee and 250 g of water at 85 °C, a fine grind (500 μm), and a total time of 1:30 minutes, including 45 seconds of immersion before pressing.
+By varying the pressure and agitation, you can control extraction—mass transfer studies indicate that applying a constant pressure of about 0.7 bar increases extraction yield by up to 20%.

-Finally, espresso uses 9 bar of pressure and very short extraction times.
-A standard recipe for high‑elevation specialty coffees uses 18 g in the portafilter and produces 36 g of espresso in 28 seconds at a water temperature of 94 °C. The grind is very fine (~300 μm) and the 1:2 ratio yields a balance between sweetness and acidity; at 2000 m above sea level it is recommended to adjust pump pressure to 8.5 bar due to lower atmospheric pressure.
+Espresso uses 9 bar of pressure and very short extraction times.
+A standard recipe for high-elevation specialty coffees uses 18 g in the portafilter and produces 36 g of espresso in 28 seconds at a water temperature of 94 °C. The grind is very fine (~300 μm) and the 1:2 ratio yields a balance between sweetness and acidity.
+At 2000 m above sea level, it's recommended to adjust pump pressure to 8.5 bar due to lower atmospheric pressure.